JoanOrtiga/Spawner-Tool-Editor/README.md

 SpawnerTool Editor is a Unity Tool that focuses on games like Tower Defense, arenas, or any game that needs round spawning system, or spawning system in general.
 In a totally visual way, you are able to customize spawn quantity, enemy type, spawn point, time between spawns, etc....
 Tool is filled with examples, and it works out of the box.

+STILL IN DEVELOPMENT.
+IT WILL BE READY SOON.

+ESA: 1,5 WEEKS

 Current features:
 - Resizable and responsive editor window where you can drag and drop, copy, paste, and change settings fastly.
 - Customizable spawnpoint system